Collaborative Document Editing: Batch Edit Word Documents in Java with GroupDocs.Editor

 Q: How does GroupDocs.Editor handle large documents?

-A: It streams content and releases memory when possible, but you should still allocate adequate heap space for very large files.
+A: It streams content and releases memory when possible, but you should allocate adequate heap space for very large files.

 Q: Can I integrate GroupDocs.Editor with other Java libraries?